salesforce/omakase/readme.md

 }
 ```

-You can delegate refinement to the standard plugin (`SelectorPlugin`, `DeclarationPlugin`, `MediaPlugin`)
+You can delegate refinement to the standard plugin (`SelectorPlugin`, `DeclarationPlugin`, `MediaPlugin`).

+Using these methods you can eliminate unnecessary parsing for large sets of CSS in performance sensitive environments.

 ### Custom error handling

 The default `ErrorManager` is `DefaultErrorManager`, which will rethrow some errors immediately and log others at the end of parsing.
-By default all errors will be captured and thrown in a `ProblemSummaryException`.

 You can alternatively specify your own `ErrorManager` implementation and provide it during parser setup: